xmartlabs/Bender/README.md

 carthage update --platform iOS
 ```

-Finally, drag the built `.framework` binaries for `MetalBender`, `MetalPerformanceShadersProxy`, `MetalPerformanceShadersStub` and `SwiftProtobuf` to your application's Xcode project.
+Finally, drag the built `.framework` binaries for `MetalBender`, `MetalPerformanceShadersProxy` and `SwiftProtobuf` to your application's Xcode project.

 ## Author